 In 2009, Alberts was joined by other researchers who were determined to evaluate the effects of cycling on people with Parkinson’s.
 The study involved 26 people with Parkinson’s, aged 30 to 75.
 Half rode a stationary bicycle at their own pace for 40 minutes three times each week.
 The other half rode at a forced rate of 80 to 90 rpms for the same length of time.
 After eight weeks, those riding the motorized theracycle experienced a reduction in tremors, a heightened sense of smell, and enhanced mobility.
 Two weeks after the research ended, those who participated in forced cycling continued experiencing a reduction in symptoms.

 Before, during, and after the cycling evaluation began, all of the subjects underwent MRI imaging studies to assess brain activity and neuron communication.
 As the exercise regimen progressed, images indicated the amount of activity and connectivity in the motor cortex and the rear region of the thalamus also increased.

 Helping an elderly loved one exercise can be a difficult task, especially if he or she has Parkinson’s disease.
-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a home care provider Allen, TX, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a provider of home care Allen, TX, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 Since the original study, more than 150 people with Parkinson’s have taken part in theracycle research and experienced similar results.
 Studies are ongoing to determine why and how forced exercise reduces Parkinson’s symptoms.